 (Click here to see our full list of highest-paying nursing jobs).

 We’ve put together a comprehensive guide for anyone who’s wondering how to become a Pain Management Nurse.
 Continue reading to find out what you need to do to become a Pain Management Nurse, as well as what makes this career so rewarding.

 What is a Pain Management Nurse?

 A Pain Management Nurse is a Registered Nurse that specializes in helping patients deal with acute and chronic pain.
 Patients dealing with pain must be given the proper amount of medication in order to provide relief without putting the patient in danger.
 Due to the increase in opioid abuse over the last decade, Pain Management Nurses are needed to ensure proper medications are being administered while avoiding the risks associated with over-dependence or addiction for their patients.

 What Does a Pain Management Nurse Do?

-Pain managements nurses are mainly tasked with helping patients manage their pain.
+Pain Management Nurses are mainly tasked with helping patients manage their pain.
 They begin by assessing their patients in order to determine the cause and severity of their pain.
 From there, they determine which form of medication will effectively help them.
-Educating patients on how they should cope with their pain or discomfort is also a crucial part of their job description.
+Educating patients on how they should cope with their pain or discomfort is also a crucial part of the Pain Management Nurse job.
 This prevents patients from forming addictive habits from any narcotic pain medications they’re given.
-In response to the recent spike in addiction, pain management nurses try to find alternative pain management techniques that don’t always require the use of narcotics.
+In response to the recent spike in addiction, Pain Management Nurses try to find alternative pain management techniques that don’t always require the use of narcotics.